jeuvreyl/Viewer/README.md

 Still have a LOT of room for improvements: functionnality / project structure / packaging / etc Will switch to Angular JS / Flask-REST one day.

+To use it first run the db_create.py in scripts folder, and start the in-built flask server with run.py